JuliaLinearAlgebra/MatrixDepot.jl/README.md

 #### Bulk Downloads

-##### Header Data
+##### Load Header Data

 A download job to transmit a subset of remote matrix files may be started to load header data for all files.
-Header data include always the matrix type according to the matrix-market-format and the size values `m` row-number, `n` = columns-number, and `dnz` number of stored data of the main sparse matrix.
+Header data always include the matrix type according to the matrix-market-format and the size values `m` row-number, `n` = columns-number, and `dnz` number of stored data of the main sparse matrix.

 `MatrixDepot.loadinfo(pattern)` where `pattern` defines the subset.

 That is possible for the `SuiteSparse` collection and the `MatrixMarket` collection.
 The patterns can always refer to matrix names and id numbers.
-In the case of `SuiteSparse` also metadata `"date"`, `"kind"`, `"m"`, `"n"`, `"nnz"` are available and can be used, before individual matrix data have been loaded.
+In the case of `SuiteSparse` collection, also the metadata `"date"`, `"kind"`, `"m"`, `"n"`, `"nnz"` are available and can be used, before individual matrix data have been loaded.
 They are contained in the index file (at [TAMU](https://sparse.tamu.edu).
-For `MatrixMarket`collection, patterns must restrict to names and id numbers.
+For `MatrixMarket` collection, patterns are restricted to names and id numbers.

 In general it would be possible to `loadinfo("**")` to load all header data.
 That would last maybe an hour and generate some traffic for the remote sites.
 Nevertheless it is not necessary to do so, if you don't need the header data for the following task.

-##### Complete Data Files
+##### Load Complete Data Files

 **`MatrixDepot.load(pattern)`** loads all data files for the patterns.
-In the patterns can only refer to attributes, which are already available.
+Patterns can only refer to attributes, which are already available.
 In the case of `SuiteSparse` that includes the size info `"date"`, `"kind"`, `"m"`, `"n"`, and `"nnz"` and all additional attributes loaded in the previous step, which include `"author"`, `"title"`, `"notes"`, and keywords.
-In the case of `MatrixMarket` you can only refer to `"m"`, `"n"`, and `"dnz"`, only if previously loaded with the header data.
+In the case of `MatrixMarket` you can only refer to `"m"`, `"n"`, and `"dnz"`, if previously loaded with the header data.

 Please do not: